amplience/dc-extension-bynder/docs/CARDS.md

 More information here: [Cards documentation](https://amplience.com/developers/docs/dev-tools/guides-tutorials/content-types/#configuring-a-card)

-## General Reccomendation
+## General Recommendation
-We would recommend that cards are implemented as part of your application to give the most realisting preview possible.
+We would recommend that cards are implemented as part of your application to give the most realistic preview possible.
 You are also welcome to use and customise the cards with details below mapping to your content.

 ## Sample Cards for Bynder Integration